-Can you clarify what the consequences are if my solicitor is suspended from the Coutts & Co Conveyancing panel in advance of completion?
+Can you clarify what the consequences are if my solicitor is suspended from the Coutts & Co Conveyancing panel in advance of the completion date?

-The first thing to point out is that, this is a very rare occurrence.
+First, this is a very rare occurrence.
 In most cases even where a law firm is removed off of a panel the lender would allow the completion to go ahead as the lender would appreciate the difficulties that they would place you in if you have ti instruct a new solicitor days before completion.
 In a worst case scenario where the lender insists that you instruct a new firm then it is possible for a very good lawyer to expedite the conveyancing albeit that you may pay a significant premium for this.
 The analogous situation is where a buyer instructs a lawyer, exchanges contracts and the law firm is shut down by the regulator such as the SRA.
-Again, in this situation you can find lawyers who can troubleshoot their way to bring the conveyancing to a satisfactory conclusion - albeit for a fee.
+Again, in this situation you can find lawyers who can troubleshoot their way to bring the conveyancing to a satisfactory conclusion - albeit at a cost.